Cray-HPE/docs-csm/install/deploy_final_ncn.md

     1. Log in; setup passwordless SSH _to_ the PIT node by copying ONLY the public keys from `ncn-m002` and `ncn-m003` to the PIT (**do not setup passwordless SSH _from_ the PIT** or the key will have to be securely tracked or expunged if using a USB installation).

-        > The `ssh` commands below may prompt for your NCN root password.
+        > The `ssh` commands below may prompt for the NCN root password.

         ```bash
         pit# ssh ncn-m002 cat /root/.ssh/id_rsa.pub >> /root/.ssh/authorized_keys &&